twilson217/bcm-in-nvidia-air/README.md

 yum --installroot /cm/node-installer update cmdaemon-node-installer -y
 ```

-3. disable dhcpd service on oob-mgmt-server so that BCM will be the only DHCP server for oob segment and can distribute compute nodes PXE data and ZTP data to Cumulus switches.
+3. disable dhcpd service on oob-mgmt-server so that BCM will be the only DHCP server for oob segment and can distribute compute nodes PXE info and ZTP script to Cumulus switches.

 ```
 sudo systemctl disable isc-dhcp-server